-To meet New York State graduation requirements for science, a student must successfully complete three units of science.
+In order to meet New York State graduation requirements for science, a student must successfully complete three units of science.
 Two of the units must be Regents level (one being Living Environment).
 In addition, a student is required to pass at least one Regents exam.